 Sport, gym, walking and gardening.

-The organisation works in partnership with ACHIEVE and the community mental health team to offer client the best support possible.
+The organisation works in partnership with Calico and the community mental health team to offer client the best support possible.

 All potential residents are assessed on an individual basis.
 However, there are certain situations where further investigation & information needs to be gathered.
 Some Schedule 1 offenders can not be admitted.